-NSG123 Health and Illness across the Lifespan for the Individual and Family (8 credits)
+NSG 123 Health and Illness across the Lifespan for the Individual and Family (8 credits)

 The focus of this course is to build upon the concepts introduced in NSG 110/NSG 111 and highlight concepts of health and illness, providing care for the individual, family, and community.
 Students will apply principles of professional nursing to identify holistic needs and nursing care across the lifespan.
 Concepts related to physical and mental health, self/family, sexuality/reproduction, and developmental issues are introduced.
 The nurse's role as advocate, collaborator and educator are expanded and professional practice standards are presented throughout the course.
 Students will formulate beginning nursing judgments leading to safe decision making.
 Students will integrate theory into practice by advocating in a caring, collaborative, ethical, and reverent manner in acute care, perioperative, and community settings to provide care for the individual and family.

-Theory: 60 hours (4 credits) | Clinical: 18 hours (4 credits) Prerequisite: NSG 110, NSG 111, 4 credits of Anatomy and Physiology
+Theory: 60 hours (4 credits) | Clinical: 180 hours (4 credits) Prerequisite: NSG 110, NSG 111, BSC201, WRT101, PSY101 Pre/Co-Requisite: PSY220, BSC 202

-NSG 210 Holistic Health Care (5 credits)
+NSG 209 Holistic Health Care Across the Lifespan (10 credits)